 A Message from Commissioner Frank Berry

-July 18, 2014 - DBHDD Division of Developmental Disabilities presented Georgia's Transition Plan in accordance with the new waiver rules from the Center for Medicare and Medicaid Services.
+August 26, 2014 - DBHDD Division of Developmental Disabilities presented Georgia's Transition Plan in accordance with the new waiver rules from the Center for Medicare and Medicaid Services.
+The Department of Community Health has also opened a public comment period for these waiver amendments.

 June 30, 2014 - DBHDD has released a priority plan which represents the longstanding and ongoing commitment of the State of Georgia and its Department of Behavioral Health and Developmental Disabilities (DBHDD) to improve quality and address gaps in the system of supports and services to people with intellectual and developmental disabilities (I/DD) with a focus on capacity building, accountability and sustainability.
 This work involves a wide array of activities that will result in a system change that will lead to improved outcomes for the people we serve.